The Crawl Space: Is it a Storage Option?

 Concrete or Plastic

 My other option was to install an impermeable crawl space vapor barrier in a process called “encapsulation.”
 These barriers, also known as crawl space liners or membranes, are typically made of reinforced polyethylene and can range in thickness from 6 mil (the minimum needed to stop moisture), all the way up to 90 mil with 12-20 mil being most commonly used in crawl spaces.
 (1 mil is equal to 1/1000 of an inch.)
-The barriers create a perfect seal to the crawlspace, thereby completely blocking moisture and creating a humidistatically-controlled environment.
+The barriers create a perfect seal to the crawlspace, thereby completely blocking moisture and creating a humidistatically-controlled environment (almost like a climate-controlled storage unit!).

 Both of these options are expensive.
 Concrete slabs for my size of house would have run anywhere from $7,000 to $9,000.
 And the quotes I got for the vapor barrier ranged from a high of $14,000 to a low of $9,000.
 In the end, I opted for the vapor barrier for the reasons mentioned above.